I Bleached My Hair To Achieve This Cool-Girl Color — & Here's What I Look Like Now

 4. Maintain Your 'Do

-Having what Garrett calls "fashion hair" — that is, creative colours like pink, blue, or red — isn't easy.
+Having what Garrett calls "fashion hair" — that is, creative colors like pink, blue, or red — isn't easy.
 It requires a lot of upkeep and monthly touchups.
-With every wash and dry, your colour will fade, so Garrett suggests investing in a dry shampoo (Klorane's non-aerosol dry shampoo is a new favourite of mine) to keep your hair looking fresh between washes.
-When it's time to wash your hair, reach for colour-safe shampoos like Ouai's Repair Shampoo and Conditioner.
-You can even purchase coloured treatments like Uberliss' Bond Sustainers that you can mix together and apply to wet or dry hair to revive your colour.
+With every wash and dry, your color will fade, so Garrett suggests investing in a dry shampoo (Klorane's non-aerosol dry shampoo is a new favorite of mine) to keep your hair looking fresh between washes.
+When it's time to wash your hair, reach for color-safe shampoos like Ouai's Repair Shampoo and Conditioner.
+You can even purchase colored treatments like Uberliss' Bond Sustainers that you can mix together and apply to wet or dry hair to revive your color.

-Having what Garrett calls "fashion hair" — that is, creative colours like pink, blue, or red — isn't easy.
+Having what Garrett calls "fashion hair" — that is, creative colors like pink, blue, or red — isn't easy.
 It requires a lot of upkeep and monthly touchups.
-With every wash and dry, your colour will fade, so Garrett suggests investing in a dry shampoo (Klorane's non-aerosol dry shampoo is a new favourite of mine) to keep your hair looking fresh between washes.
-When it's time to wash your hair, reach for colour-safe shampoos like Ouai's Repair Shampoo and Conditioner.
-You can even purchase coloured treatments like Uberliss' Bond Sustainers that you can mix together and apply to wet or dry hair to revive your colour.
+With every wash and dry, your color will fade, so Garrett suggests investing in a dry shampoo (Klorane's non-aerosol dry shampoo is a new favorite of mine) to keep your hair looking fresh between washes.
+When it's time to wash your hair, reach for color-safe shampoos like Ouai's Repair Shampoo and Conditioner.
+You can even purchase colored treatments like Uberliss' Bond Sustainers that you can mix together and apply to wet or dry hair to revive your color.

 It's been two and a half weeks since I went pink and I can honestly say it's the best hair decision I've made to date.
 Sure, I may not stick with it for the rest of my life, but I'll look back on this time with the assurance that I took a risk and, in my opinion, it totally paid off.